cpanel/elevate/docs/Known-blockers.md

   * We DO NOT support alternative RHEL 7 (including CloudLinux) variants.
 * You are logged in as **root**.

+## cPanel version

+The upgrade process will not be allowed to proceed if the major version of cPanel installed on the system is below 102.
+Additionally, cPanel must have been upgraded to the latest build specified by one of the named release tiers listed in Update Preferences in WHM.

 ## Disk space

 At any given time, the upgrade process may use at or more than 3 GB.
 If you have a complex mount system, we have determined that the following areas may require disk space for a period of time: